 In accordance with the Citizen Participation Plan, the City of Tulsa posted notices in the Tulsa World at least 14 days in advance of public hearings.
 In addition, notice was posted on the City's website and social media sites.
-The draft CAPER is available for public comment from August 25 - September 9, 2021.
-A Public Hearing will be held on September 9, 2021.
-Comments pending.
+The draft CAPER was available for public comment from August 25 - September 9, 2021.
+A Public Hearing was held on September 9, 2021.
+One person submitted written comments which were considered in the preparation of this report.